thierweber/kreuzkirche-3DModel/README.md

 would not need to be removed manually or remain visible in the final model. <br>

 Including a model of the church's inside would significantly improve the outcome.
-This would be beneficial for both the VR-Experience and the documentation side <br>
+This would be beneficial for both the VR-Experience and the documentation side. <br>
 To finally conclude the VR-Experience, it can be said that this is a suitable way of visualizing a 3D model.
 Although I am overall quite satisfied with the application, there are a few points I would like to mention which could be focused on in future projects.
 As mentioned in the discussion, there is still some lag occurring in the application, if the user stands in a specific distance from the model.
 This is one thing that could